 IMPORTANT: This article applies only to specific products and/or operating systems.
-Check the Applicable Products and Categories section of this article before starting these steps.
+Check Applicable Products and Categories for details.

-- Turn off the component and TV.
+- Turn off the connected device and TV.

-- Turn on the component and TV.
+- Turn on both devices.

 If the issue is still unresolved, service may be required.
 Go to Product Repair.